 Fire Fighting FOR FIRES INVOLVING MANY GAS CYLINDERS: To stop the flow of gas, specifically trained personnel may inert the atmosphere to reduce oxygen levels thus allowing the capping of leaking container(s).
 Reduce the rate of flow and inject an inert gas, if possible, before completely stopping the flow to prevent flashback.
 DO NOT extinguish the fire until the supply is shut off otherwise an explosive re-ignition may occur.
 If the fire is extinguished and the flow of gas continues, used increased ventilation to prevent build-up, of explosive atmosphere.
 GENERAL Alert Fire Brigade and tell them location and nature of hazard.
-May be violently or explosively reactive.
 Wear breathing apparatus plus protective gloves.
 Consider evacuation Fight fire from a safe distance, with adequate cover.
 Fire/Explosion Hazard HIGHLY FLAMMABLE: will be easily ignited by heat, sparks or flames.
 Will form explosive mixtures with air Fire exposed containers may vent contents through pressure relief valves thereby increasing fire intensity and/ or vapour concentration.
 Vapours may travel to source of ignition and flash back.
 Containers may explode when heated - Ruptured cylinders may rocket Fire may produce irritating, poisonous or corrosive gases.
-Decomposition may produce toxic fumes of: Severe vapour explosion hazard, when exposed to flame or spark Vapour may travel a considerable distance to source of ignition.
+Decomposition may produce toxic fumes of: Contains low boiling substance: Closed containers may rupture due to pressure buildup under fire conditions.
+Severe vapour explosion hazard, when exposed to flame or spark Vapour may travel a considerable distance to source of ignition.
 HAZCHEM 2SE